newtonmunene99/NodeTwitterBot/README.md

 2.  cd into repo
 3. Run `npm install` to install dependencies
 4. Register a new app on twitter developers
-5. In src folder create a new file app.keys.ts and paste the code below Fill in the required fields with credetials obtained in step 4.
+5. In src folder create a new file `app.keys.ts` and paste the code below.
+    Fill in the required fields with credetials obtained in step 4.

 ```js